Month: March 2020

 • Eliminate duplicated information

-• Standardize record or asset naming conventions
+• Standardize record IDs according to a naming convention

 • Check spelling, correct typos, and ensure consistent capitalization